New babies and young children: support in South Australia

 Parent Helpline

 This is a confidential telephone advice and information service for parents and carers of children aged 0-12 years in South Australia.
-Trained professional counsellors with experience in helping families will listen, give you support, and direct you to relevant services.
-Phone Parent Helpline on 1300 364 100, 7 days, 24 hours.
+Qualified nurses, social workers and community health workers are available to listen, give you support, and direct you to relevant services.
+Phone Parent Helpline on 1300 364 100, 7 days, 7.15 am-9.15 pm.
+Calls outside these times are redirected to Healthdirect Australia.

 Parenting SA